The Best Things to Do in Budapest: An Insider's Guide From Two People Who Lived Here

 RELAX IN BUDAPEST’S EXQUISITE BATHS

-Is there another city in the world with such an array of exceptional thermal baths?
-We think not.
+Is there another city in the world with such an extraordinary array of thermal baths?
+We've looked, and we don't think so.

 SZECHENYI BATHS